WalterPlinge/windaynight/README.md

 # WinDayNight
 ### Windows theme toggler

-Just run the exe to toggle the windows dark/light theme.
+A little tray app that toggles Windows' theme.
+It can be set to run at startup.
 It sets both the System and App theme.

-If you use it from the command line or a script, you can also choose the theme with the arguments `-dark` and `-light`.
+When using it from the command line, a script, or Windows task scheduler, you can pass `toggle`, `light` or `dark` as an argument to control its behaviour (no argument will launch the tray app).
-This is useful when using Windows' Task Scheduler so it doesn't get out of sync.

 How to build:
-- `C`
+- Make sure you have MSVC (other toolchains not tested) and Windows SDK
-  - `build.cmd`
+- run `build.cmd`
-- `Odin`
-  - `odin build .`